-The Financial Literacy Challenge, hosted by the Bruce R. Thompson Center for Business & Economics, will be an intercollegiate competition in which students develop and present a personal financial budget and investing plan appropriate for a recent college graduate.
-The competition will be open to all Allegheny students, however participation in the challenge will be a mandatory assignment for students taking ECON 010 – Financial Literacy.
-There will be $5,000 in prizes and trophies awarded to student winners.
+The Financial Literacy Challenge is a competition in which students develop and present a personal financial budget and investing plan appropriate for life after graduation.
+The competition is open to all Allegheny students, however participation in the challenge is a mandatory assignment for students taking ECON 010 – Financial Literacy.
+There are $5,000 in prizes and trophies awarded to student winners.

 How to Prepare

 Follow these Detailed Entrant Guidelines:

 - Each entrant will prepare both a 4-5 page written plan AND present the plan in the form of a 15-slide; 15-minute presentation.

 - Each student will present the plan to the judges.

 - Each plan and presentation must use the attached monthly budget template.

 - You may use single spaced text or a detailed outline format.

 - Pick a start date like graduation or the starting date of your job.

 - Plan for a 1 year, 3 year and 5 year time horizon.